Showing posts with label In Darkest Germany. Show all posts

 Being beastly to the Germans

 The pictures are stark.
 Plates 4 and 5 are the heads of men lying on hospital beds.
 Plate 8 is a full-length picture of a naked man from the back; it is captioned, “Emaciation, not oedema.
 56, looked 70.
 Was clearing rubble and got half heavy worker’s ration.”
 Plates 14 and 15 show boys of about 10 or 11, though they may be older.
-They are stripped to the waist; according to the caption, at the author’s request.
-They are thin; their ribs show, and they are clearly undernourished, which seems somehow wrong, because they are white.
+They are stripped to the waist (according to the caption, at the author’s request).
+They are thin; their ribs show, and they are clearly undernourished.

 In the Control Commission’s information room at Bünde there is a chart ...showing a graph of seven diseases with March 30 1946 as the first date and September 14 as the last.
 Scarlet fever is about the same... diptheria is a trifle higher, gonorrhea considerably higher, syphillis much higher, tuberculosis about a third higher, and typhoid nearly double.
 But what really matters is a more generalised degeneration in the health and strength of the whole community.